progmahossain-stack/Expense-Tracker-System/README.md

-# Expense-Tracker-System
-Expense management branch in progress
-Caregory management branch in progress
-Reports and dashboard branch in progress
 # 💰 Expense Tracker System

 Welcome to the **Expense Tracker System** — a simple and practical desktop application built to help you record, organize and monitor your daily expenses with ease! 📊